TheOwner-glitch/oracle_hcm_intel_cli/README.txt

 | `Cohere_GenAI_Function.py` | LLM interface for Oracle GenAI (Cohere)               |
 | `config.json`              | Oracle LLM model ID and API configuration             |
 | `env_example.env`          | Template for creating your own `.env`                 |

+You will need to create a Logs and Output folder in the project folder as well, it is expected by the oracle_hcm_intel_cli.py

 ---